ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

 .. glossary::

    CCPP
+      `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_.
 A forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

    CONUS
       Continental United States